Do Go On - 369 - The Night Witches

 Raskova, deeming herself as the most expendable,

-She's like, well, we'll get a few extra miles if I jump out.
+In a snowstorm, she's like, well, we need, we'll get a few extra miles if I jump out.

 It's been an honour.

-to that Dole air race.
-And like the lone wolf that crashed into a swamp.
-Yeah, that's right.
+And like the lone wolf, they crashed into a swamp.

 Yeah, and obviously both flights were tough conditions,